xrdocs/multicast/_tutorials/tree-sid-coe.md

 ### Configurations

-On the PCE, we require a label-range to be provided for Dynamic Tree-SID creation for PCE allocation.
+On the PCE, we require a label-range for allocation for Dynamic Tree-SID policies.
 The PCE will also allocate a dynamic Tree-ID value which is not present for static Tree SID policies.

 **PCE config**